GerMP21/GerMP21.github.io/_posts/2025-05-04-scrum-and-hdd-for-solo-developers.md

 date: 2025-05-04 18:15:00 -0300
 categories: [Software Development, Development Frameworks, Product Design and Development, Project Management]
 tags: [agile, scrum, hdd, project-management]
-description: Building a new product, is a complex task.
-Especially as a solo developer, managing all aspects from planning to execution, is challenging.
+description: Building a new product is a complex task.
+Especially as a solo developer, managing all aspects from planning to execution is challenging.
 This post will guide you through using Scrum and Hypothesis-Driven Development (HDD) to streamline the process.
 These frameworks help prioritize tasks, validate ideas, and deliver value incrementally, even when working alone.
 ---

 ## **Challenges Unique to Solo Developers**